-If you haven’t read Going Vegan post yet, check it out.
+If you haven’t read my Going Vegan post yet, check it out.
 In it, I introduce some basics for those who are interested in starting to go vegan or want to add more plant-based meals to their diet.

-Today I’ll be sharing what to look for when shopping, my favorite animal product alternatives, and other resources to aid you in your plant-based journey.
+Today I’ll be sharing what to look for when vegan shopping and my favorite animal product alternatives to aid you in your plant-based journey.

 What to look for when shopping

 Animal ingredients can be found in many packaged foods but shopping does not have to be difficult when going plant-based.

 The first thing I recommend doing is getting familiar with some of the names that are used for animal ingredients.
 Some words are obviously easy like cheese, egg, or milk but some others can be a bit trickier.

 Check and see if these words are on the label: